Saymanning/Honey_Bee_Colony_Loss_US/README.md

 - Colony Collapse Disorder is a syndrome characterized by a group of very specific symptoms: the majority of worker bees in a hive disappear and leave behind a laying queen, plenty of food and a few nurse bees to care for the remaining immature bees and the queen.
 This essentially leaves the hive with no working population.
 As a result, the hive dies.
 - Although scientists still don’t know for sure what causes CCD, it is not frequently seen today.
 However, high annual losses related to the “4p’s”, listed above continue to be reported.

-### Purpose of this analysis:

-  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2015 to 2020 to determine at what levels different stressors, focusing on “The Four P's", are causing or contributing to the decline of managed honey bee colonies in the US in order to better understand colony losses and determine what can be done to help reduce future losses.

-### Why we chose this topic:
-  This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.
-  Humans rely on honey bees for the production of many crops.
-Due to serious health threats to honey bees it has become increasingly difficult for beekeepers to provide pollination for crops and run sustainable businesses.

  **Other questions we hope to answer:**
   - Do other factors due to climate change, pollution, loss of biodiversity and habitate due to population growth contribute to colony loss?
   - What measures can be implemented to help improve the health and habitate of Honey Bees in the US?
   - What can the general public do to help?

 ### Data Resources and Description: